01binary/investment-casting/README.md

 # Investment Casting for Makers

-Three years ago I set out to setup a foundry for producing high-detail aluminum casts using the investment casting process.
+Three years ago I set out to build a foundry for producing high-detail aluminum casts using the investment casting process.
 After enduring trial and error and compiling resources & tips from experts in the field, I can help you get started using this process for your projects.

 ## Advantages